-We then join the train for a night cap and a journey through the night steam-hauled, a rare treat.
+We then join the train for a nightcap and continue our journey through the night steam-hauled, a rare treat!

-Our day today is spent in Wales.
-Starting from Llandudno Junction Station we take the beautifully scenic branch to Blaenau Ffestiniog.
-Here our locomotive is 46100 Royal Scot, a type regularly seen in North Wales.
+Our day today is spent in North Wales.
+Starting from Llandudno Junction Station we take the beautifully scenic branch line to Blaenau Ffestiniog.
+Here our locomotive taking the strain is the LMS Fowler/Stanier 4-6-0 46100 Royal Scot, a type regularly seen in North Wales.

 We head south along the English and Welsh Border with Tornado again at the head of our train.
 We are heading for the historic spa city of Bath, where there is time to explore the Roman Baths, magnificent Georgian architecture or take a traditional afternoon English tea.

-We take dinner on the train as we head for Somerset, where we will stay overnight on the private West Somerset Railway.
+Dinner is served on the train as we head for Somerset, where we will stay overnight on the private West Somerset Railway.

-The county of Cornwall is rightly regarded as a treasure and there are options to explore the the beautiful and historic St Michael's Mount, explore the many galleries or visit the Porthcurno Telegraph Museum, dedicated to Trans-Atlantic cable communications.
+Today there are options to explore the the beautiful and historic St Michael's Mount, a rocky island crowned by a medieval church and castle, explore the many fine art galleries or visit the Porthcurno Telegraph Museum, dedicated to Trans-Atlantic cable communications.

 In the evening we will enjoy dinner at one of the finest restaurants in Cornwall.

-Our train berths for the night on the Stockton and Darlington Railway, right in the cradle of the railways and where the public passenger railway began.
+Our train berths for the night on the Stockton and Darlington Railway, right in the cradle of the railways and where the public passenger railway began in the 1820s.

-After breakfast we take time to explore the museum in the former Stockton and Darlington North Road station and see Locomotion No1, the very locomotive that almost 200 years ago hauled the first public train.
-We also take the time to visit the workshop where Tornado was built and check on progress on P2 Class 2007 Prince of Wales.
+After breakfast we take time to explore the museum in the former Stockton and Darlington North Road station.
+Here we will see George Stephenson's Locomotion No.1, the very locomotive that almost 200 years ago hauled the world's first public train which set off from outside the Mason’s Arms public house in Shildon and imprinting the location forever in railway history.

 Our journey is then along the East Coast Main Line, including running right along the cliff edge as we enter Scotland.
-A fabulous lunch will be served on board before we arrive back into Edinburgh.
-We then transfer to the Balmoral Hotel for our farewell dinner and overnight stay.
+A fabulous lunch will be served on board before we arrive back into Edinburgh late afternoon.

 For your departure, transfers will be arranged to Edinburgh Waverley station or to the International Airport.